We have a wide variety of classes, groups and learning opportunities for adults.

 Course Facilitator: Pastor Beau Hummel

-Course Location / Time: Sundays at 6:30pm *This group will meet in various homes/places.
-Please call the church office for weekly locations.
+Course Location / Time: Sundays at 6:30pm *This group meets at Pastor Beau & Nicole Hummel's house.
+Please call the church office at 740-389-3684 for the address.

 Ladies Prayer and Share - All ladies are invited to join us on the first Wednesday of each month for a time of fellowship and prayer at Bob Evans (Rt 95).
 We meet at 8:00 am.
 No RSVP required.
 Just come and enjoy!

-Beth Moore's 'Believing God': Bible study on Tuesday nights from 6-7:30pm beginning September 11th.
+Beth Moore's 'Patriarchs': Bible study on Tuesday nights from 6-7:30pm beginning January 8th.

 Bible Study Fellowship - an interdenominational Bible study that has been teaching the Bible around the US and overseas for over 50 years.
 This evening men's "satellite" discussion group meets on Tuesdays from 6:55-8:50pm.
 This year they will be studying the book of Romans.
 All men welcome to attend!
 (September-May)